YuunoDev/JS_RG/README.md

 # JS_RG
-This is a Rhythm games with JS
+This is a Rhythm games with JS by Adrian Alonso Arambula(YuunoDev)